-1- Drew Doughty, Sep 30 2011, 8 years $56M:LA tried to play hardball and get Doughty to sign a smaller contract.
+1- Drew Doughty, Sep 30 2011, 8 years $56M: Signed by Dean Lombardi.
+LA tried to play hardball and get Doughty to sign a smaller contract.
 Truth of the matter is he’s worth whatever you pay him.
 They won 2 Stanley Cups and got a Norris trophy on this contract that’s not even over yet.

-3- Jonathan Quick, Oct 23 2009, 3 years $5.4M: He won a Stanley Cup and was the playoff MVP.
+3- Jonathan Quick, Oct 23 2009, 3 years $5.4M: Signed by Dean Lombardi.
+He won a Stanley Cup and was the playoff MVP.
 Bargain.

 9- Alexander Frolov, Aug 12 2005, 5 years $14.5M: Signed by Dave Taylor.
 You’d be forgiven if you had forgotten that Alex Frolov scored 302 PTS in 380 GP for LA on this contract.